 13) Web3 Marketing

-In 2023, Web3 marketing will matter even more.
+Web3 marketing will matter even more.
 On a technical level, Web3 is the label for a decentralized internet, which can incorporate blockchain and other technologies.
-On a practical level, it means that you need to look at where your customers spend their time, and where you expect them to spend time in a decentralized world.
+On a practical level, it means that you need to look at where your customers spend their time and where you expect them to spend time in a decentralized world.
 Today, you can find your web3 base of customers on platforms like Discord, Twitter, and Telegram.
 Although a social media space like Twitter is really just a remnant of the Web2 world, the audience of current and future Web3 users hang out there.
-Real time communications on platforms like Discord and Telegram will be a huge part of Web3, and Twitter is not far off.
+Real-time communications on platforms like Discord and Telegram will be a huge part of Web3, and Twitter is not far off.
 So, expand your marketing efforts to engage and create spaces in preparation for Web3 expansion, and you'll be ahead of the competition.

 Dennis Consorte, Digital Marketing & Leadership Consultant for Startups, Snackable Solutions